New Florida Laws Effective January 2017

 Many over-the-counter cough medicines contain dextromethorphan including Alka Seltzer Plus, Robitussin, Vicks NyQuil and Tylenol Cough & Cold.

 If you or a family member has been injured by a defective product or any type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.